christosgkoros/openapi-to-grpc-quarkus/README.md

 2. Use Quarkus GRPC and MongoDB
 3. Generate the Protobuf Schema from the OpenAPI
 4. Generate the Service and Proto Models from the Protobuf Schema
-7. Utilize the JSONFormat to persist and retrieve the objects in MongoDB
+7. Utilize protobuf util JSONFormat to persist and retrieve the objects in MongoDB

 ![](C:\Users\GkorosC\Desktop\openapi-grc-diagram.jpg)
 ## Running the application in dev mode